jbloomlab/barcoded_flu_pdmH1N1/docs/index.markdown

 ## Source data and code
 The input data and code used to generate this plot are in the [final_analysis.py.ipynb](https://github.com/jbloomlab/barcoded_flu_pdmH1N1/blob/main/final_analysis.py.ipynb) notebook.

+This webpage was created by David Bacsik and Jesse Bloom.
+Thanks to Will Hannon for assistance.